apache/wookie/readme.txt

 Also used was a snapshot of SLeD version 3 from the original UKOU sourceforge location (taken 13/12/2007) The setup used for the codebase was Eclipse 3.3, using WTP for the widget project. (http://www.eclipse.org/)
 Note: Do not start CopperCore until you have followed all of the instruction in this section, or you may experience problems.
+Note: For some projects (org.tencompetence.widgetservice for example) you will need to define a Tomcat 5.5. server instance in eclipse WTP called "Apache Tomcat v5.5" (should be the default for tomcat 5.5.)
+Note: For some projects (org.tencompetence.jboss.mbean.db for example) you must define a JBOSS_HOME variable within eclipse which points to the CCRT/jboss-4.0.4.GA folder.

 (A) Create a (parent) folder on your hard drive for java projects (i.e. C:\java_projects)
 	- You will have sub-folders under here which will house each eclipse projects.